 For more information about the design options being proposed and to read project reports, please visit the Almon Street Bikeway site.

 - Midtown 'AAA' Bikeway Connections

 The goal of the Midtown AAA Bikeway Connections project is to provide safer connections between all-ages-and-abilities (AAA) cycling facilities in the centre of the Halifax peninsula.
-Bikeway improvements are being considered for Bell Road, the Commons pathways, Welsford Street, Quingate Street and part of Quinpool Road.
-Planning is underway in 2021 with construction currently scheduled for 2023 and 2024.
+Bikeway improvements are being considered for Bell Road, the Commons pathways, Welsford Street, part of Windsor Street, Quingate Place and part of Quinpool Road.
+Planning is currently underway with phase two public engagement targeted for Fall 2022.
+Construction is currently scheduled for between 2025 and 2028.

-Please visit the Midtown 'AAA' Bikeway Connections site for further information on the planning process.
+Please visit the Midtown 'AAA' Bikeway Connections site for further information on the planning process and upcoming engagement events.